 Introduction to Earthquakes & Tsunamis

-Turn on the TV or read the newspapers and almost always there is something devastating happening somewhere as a result of sheer nature's power.
+Turn on the TV or read the newspapers, and almost always, there is something devastating happening somewhere as a result of nature’s power.
 Examples of such natural occurrences are hurricanes, tornados, wildfires, volcanic eruptions, flooding, earthquakes, and tsunamis.
 These are usually not caused directly by humans, but their effects live with us for a long time.
-In this lesson, we shall look at one of such natural occurrences...earthquakes!
+In this lesson, we shall look at one of such natural occurrences… earthquakes!

 What is an Earthquake?

-Simply, earthquakes are the rumblings, shaking or rolling of the earth's surface.
-It is usually what happens when two blocks of the earth suddenly slip past one another, or break apart from each other as a result of tension caused by prolonged energy build up.
+In simple terms, earthquakes are the rumblings, shaking, or rolling of the earth’s surface.
+It is what happens when two blocks of the earth suddenly slip past one another or break apart from each other as a result of tension caused by prolonged energy build up.

 Earthquakes come in many forms.
-It can be felt like a shock under your feet or it may be very powerful and destructive enough to flatten an entire city.
+It may be a shock under your feet, or it may be powerful and destructive enough to flatten an entire city.
 They can happen anywhere, land or sea.

 Earthquakes are also called temblors.

-In this diagram, you will notice that the inner and outer core of the earth (middle part) is liquid in nature, containing iron and nickel of extreme temperatures (5,500°C).
+In this diagram, you will notice that the inner and outer core of the earth (middle part) is liquid, containing iron and nickel of extreme temperatures (5,500°C).

 Earthquakes are developed in the outer crust of the earth.